deepakraous1/elixir_blocks/README.md

 **Elemental Blockchain in Elixir**

 Welcome , COVID-19 is still around, please stay safe,informed and gentle with yourself.
-Take a deep breath, the Mission is for the next 3 stories is to write few lines of code as possible and compose the stories using ***recursive state compostion technique**, specifically creating a simple computational FlexCapacitor!
-State Machine!!. which we refer to as our MVP(Minimal Viable Product).
+Take a deep breath, the Mission is for the next 3 stories is to write few lines of code as possible and compose the stories using ***recursive state composition technique**, specifically creating to create simple State Machine!!. which we refer to as our MVP(Minimal Viable Product).

 I plan to use existing code snippets as a baseline for from our storyline.
 Please feel free to fork your own path for
-***stories [ 9,10,11]*** -12,13 where we will be gluing to conclude this series in 13.
+***stories [ 9,10,11]*** -12,13 where we will be gluing to conclude this series in 13. for Tranasctions.

 ***Elixir*** is the language of choice along with ***OTP(Open Transport(e) Protocol)***.
 We will use a simple { key, value } local db to store [key:valu\.
 To speed up delivery time I  I am planning to use external libraries as I see fit.
 Please poke around @ the External Libraries in **mix.exs**,last but not the least I am trying to follow **DRY**(Don't Repeat Yourself). so let us keep the chatter in the low, finally we will recap,redo,refine and show off our fruit of Labour as ***MVP0.0090.001***.